MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 ### <a href="" id="bkmk-depopt3"></a>Configure TPM platform validation profile (Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2)

-This policy setting determines what values the TPM measures when it validates early boot components before unlocking a drive on a computer running Windows Vista, Windows Server 2008, or Windows 7.
+This policy setting determines the values that are measured by the TPM when it validates early boot components before unlocking a drive on a computer running Windows Vista, Windows Server 2008, or Windows 7.

 <table>
 <colgroup>